seanblumenfeld/jawbone-health-example/README.md

 The command line interface is provided via Makefile targets.
 To view all the available command line options run `make help` in the root of the repo.

+## Known issues
+- For some reason the APIs started returning a 404.
+This is a result of some sort of initialisation order being wrong.
+I spent a bit of time trying to fix it but I ran out of time.
+The tests pass and the command line client works so it must be something to do with how I spin up the main Flask app.

 ## Install
 The install the application run: